CMihai99/fyndro/Documentation/README.md

 ## APIs

-These articles get into the details of how our APIs work from the point of view of an Andro developer.
+These articles get into the details of how our APIs work from the point of view of a Fyndro developer.

 ```
 api/